Hritik95/IR-Sensor-obstacle-detection-using-Arduino/README.md

 # IR-Sensor-obstacle-detection-using-Arduino

-Java Code to detect obstacle in front of IR Sensor and show to led.
+Code to detect obstacle in front of IR Sensor and show to led.